Convertiv/handoff-0-6-0/readme.md

 # Handoff 0.6.0 POC Repo

 This is a demonstration of the 0.6.0 code for handoff.
+Its written in typescript to make it easier for you to use the handoff typings to build and manage the code

 ### Quick Start
 1. Run `npm install`
+1. Run `npm run build`
 2. Run `npm run fetch`
 3. Answer the prompts